nurdamiron/dashboard_lora/README.md

 - Access control system with NFC or Face ID
 - Information about the department and their role in the company
 - Additional information about the office climate

+### Conference Rooms and Meeting Rooms

+- Ability to book rooms based on the company's available calendar
+- Additional information about the room's climate
+- Additional information on rules for using the rooms
+- Interactive map of the office and its locations